 Do not underestimate the importance of being able to solo in Lydian as most songs use the IV chord.

-You need to practice this formula in all five shapes before you start connecting them.
-Let’s start with the Em shape.
+You need to practise this formula in all five shapes before you start connecting them.
+Let’s start with the E shape.

 Can you see the similarities between the Lydian and the Ionian E shape?

-The video lesson demonstrate how to play teh E shaped Lydian mode by adding the intervals to the pentatonic scale.
+The video lesson demonstrates how to play the E shaped Lydian scale by adding the intervals to the pentatonic scale.

-When you can play it in A, move it around the cycle of 4th: A – D – G – C – F – Bb – Eb – Ab – Db – Gb – B – E.
+When you take the step by step advanced course, we first play it in A, then move it around the cycle of 4th: A – D – G – C – F – Bb – Eb – Ab – Db – Gb – B – E.